Are you planning a Riviera Maya wedding during the Caribbean’s rainy season?

 2. Just a sprinkle

-With this crazy weather in mind, you need to understand that more often than not, when it does rain here in Playa del Carmen, it is usually just a sprinkle or a short, furious downpour.
-My husband and I are from Vancouver, Canada, and there when you see the grey clouds roll in you had better get your favorite shows lined up on Netflix, because you are gearing up for days, weeks, or even months of dreariness!
+With this crazy, unpredictable weather in mind, you need to understand that more often than not, when it does rain here in Playa del Carmen, it is usually just a sprinkle or a short, furious downpour.
+My husband and I are originally from Vancouver, Canada, and there when you see the gray clouds roll in you had better get your favorite shows lined up on Netflix, because you are gearing up for days, weeks, or even months of dreariness!
 (Hence why we packed it all in and moved south!)

-Thankfully, that is not the case for the miles of beach stretching from Cancun to Tulum.
-Yes, you may get rain on your wedding day, but odds are that it will not be of the calibre to ruin your beach wedding.
+Thankfully, this is not the case for the miles of beach stretching from Cancun to Tulum.
+Yes, you may get rain on your wedding day, but odds are that it will not ruin your beach wedding.